Ye-Ji-Kim/NAVER-AI-RUSH-VISION/resnet50v2/README.md

 # Spam classification

-Repo for training a baseline model for the AI Rush Spam classification challenge.
-The model is just a simple ResNet50v2 model.
-We first fine-tune the last layer a few epochs and then train the full model until convergence.
-Note that the dataset has unlabeled data, but to train the baseline model we only use the labeled data.
+Repo for training a model for the AI Rush Spam classification challenge.
+The model is just a simple ResNet50v2 model. **We first fine-tune the last layer a few epochs and then train the full model except initial bottom layer of CNN until convergence.** Note that the dataset has unlabeled data, but to train the baseline model we only use the labeled data.

 ## Important notes